Svakinn/typeahead.js/New.md

 When user uses mouse click to select suggestion in the dropdown list, the dropdown list receives the focus and thus blurs the input box.
 In the current version (0.9.3), a hack was made to try to minimize the effect of this, but still this causes blur/focus flickering on the input box.
 The solution was simply to stop the `mouseDown` event on the dropdown to bubble and then remove the 'hack' in the `_handleSelection` handler.
 #3) Bugfix: Local data search
 The local data suggestion search does not handle suggestions that include space.
 Also it has been criticized for being resource expensive and over complicated.
 I rewrote the search to behave on spaced suggestions.
 It now takes the original query unchanged for the search.
 It priorities the search on the suggestion display value first, before looking at other tokens.
 The implementation should also be a bit faster in most situations.
 Of course this search could be made even faster by some optimization and search mechanics like bubble sort.
-However there is always the tradeoff between spending CPU on preparing the data for search and the actual search itself.
+However there is always the trade-off between spending CPU on preparing the data for search and the actual search itself.
 I also included an option (`matcher` ) for users to do their own implementation of local search.
 You could also argue that instead of using large amount of data locally would better be resolved by using the remote option.
 #4) Custom data retrieval
 The ability to control the data-retrieval better than just controlling Ajax lookup is vital for many applications (like my own).
 For example users using view models and own implementations of data-lookups require this sourly.
 This regards both the issue of reusing internal functions and controlling the display while the data retrieval takes place, i.e. managing progress indicators and other custom stuff.